-Montero's Wigu Hill Rare Earth Element Retention License was expropriated by the Tanzanian government in 2018 when the Mining (Local Content) Regulations 2018, published on January 10, 2018, cancelled all previously issued Retention Licenses.
+Montero's Wigu Hill Rare Earth Element Retention License was expropriated by the Tanzanian government in 2017/2018 when the Mining (Local Content) Regulations 2018, published on January 10, 2018, cancelled all previously issued Retention Licenses.
 The Company commenced exploration activities on the project in March 2008 under a prospecting license, before obtaining a five-year Retention License for the property in 2015.
 On January 10, 2018 the Government of Tanzania cancelled all Retention Licenses at which point they ceased to have any legal effect.

 The Company is seeking damages from the Tanzanian government over the expropriation of the Retention Licenses before the International Centre for Settlement of Investment Disputes, part of the World Bank group.
 An arbitration process is underway, but the outcome remains uncertain at this time.
-The Tribunal has set new dates for the hearing which will take place November 25th to 29th 2024 in Paris, France (Note 11).
+The Tribunal set new dates for the hearing to take place on November 25th to 29th 2024 in Paris, France (Notes 11,15).
+Montero has resolved its dispute, please see related Subsequent Event note.